Counting curves on Hirzebruch surfaces: tropical geometry and the Fock space: Floor diagrams via the tropical theory

 A non-fixed end of $\Gamma$ has to be adjacent to a marked point by rigidity, so it is not adjacent to a trivalent vertex as above.
 A fixed end of $\Gamma$ is adjacent to a trivalent vertex whose dual triangle has area $w(e)$ by the above.

-Altogether we can see that the first item above --- the product over all areas of triangles dual to non-marked vertices in the dual subdivision of $(\Gamma,f)$ divided by factors $w$ for fixed ends --- equals the product of weights of the compact edges of $D$.
+Altogether we can see that the first two items above --- the product over all areas of triangles dual to non-marked vertices in the dual subdivision of $(\Gamma,f)$ times the multiplicities of non-marked vertices adjacent to multiple edges forming flat cycles divided by factors $w$ for fixed ends --- equals the product of weights of the compact edges of $D$.

 We cut $(\Gamma,f)$ into floors.
 Each floor $(\Gamma',f')$ can be viewed as a tropical stable map contributing to the count which gives the multiplicity of the floor viewed as a vertex $V$ of $D$.
 As such, the floor contributes its tropical multiplicity, which is again a product as above.